Arabic for Nerds one

 October 2015, 548 pages; Language: English

-This book aims to fill a gap.
+This book aims to fill a void.
 There are many Arabic books for beginners, but good material for advanced learners is rare.

-Arabic for Nerds is suitable for readers who have been learning Arabic for at least two years.
+Arabic for Nerds is designed for readers who have been studying Arabic for at least two years.
 Readers should have a solid vocabulary (3000+ words) and know how to conjugate verbs and form plurals.